Volunteer & Intern Spotlight

 Mill City Museum Hosts Its First Step-Up Intern

-This summer, Mill City Museum embarked on one of our newest internship partners - Step-Up Achieve of Minneapolis.
+Last summer, Mill City Museum embarked on one of our newest internship partnerships - Step-Up Achieve of Minneapolis.
 This program is a partnership between the City of Minneapolis and Step-Up, a youth internship and job skills program serving diverse teens in Minneapolis.

-Mohamed is our first intern from Step-Up, and he is doing a wonderful job!
-Mohamed works in Visitor Services selling tickets and memberships, orienting visitors, fielding phone calls, and then shifts at a moment's notice over to handle gift shop sales on the retail side; all during the Mill's busiest season of the year!
-Mohamed quickly caught on and was a pro on one of the busiest days the Museum has faced this summer - with over 700 visitors and $2500 in retail!
+Mohamed was our first intern from Step-Up, and he did a wonderful job!
+Mohamed worked in Visitor Services selling tickets and memberships, orienting visitors, fielding phone calls, and then shifts at a moment's notice over to handle gift shop sales on the retail side; all during the Mill's busiest season of the year!
+Mohamed quickly caught on and was a pro on one of the busiest days the Museum has faced all summer - with over 700 visitors and $2500 in retail!

-When he is not patiently serving customers or carefully handling the till, Mohamed gets a sense of other parts of the Museum by shadowing staff, and of course - having lots of fun!
-We are so glad to have the opportunity to work with Mohamed and can't wait to see what Step-Up has to offer next year.
+When he was not patiently serving customers or carefully handling the till, Mohamed gained a sense of other parts of the Museum by shadowing staff, and of course - having lots of fun!
+We are so glad to have had the opportunity to work with Mohamed and can't wait to see what Step-Up has to offer in 2014.
 Kudos Mohamed!

 Marine Mill Volunteers Launch Wack-Attack